cwi-swat/testing-dsls-with-dsls/README.md

 - at the top, to execute the whole test suite of show the coverage (i-e- how much of the syntax of the DSL has been covered by tests. )
 - at each test case, to run an individual test.

 You can find different types of tests in the file that are divided into different sections.
+Below we detail three kinds of tests: static checking, dynamics semantics and syntax, and rendering.
+The syntax of each kind of test is explained using some examples (try them out by copy-pasting!).
+A number of concrete assignments is presented for you to enter in `yourtests.testql`.
+Feel free to come up with your own tests.

 ### Static checking tests